dd9jn/rfc4880bis/crypto-refresh.md

 ## Symmetric-Key Encrypted Session Key Packets (Tag 3) {#skesk}

 The Symmetric-Key Encrypted Session Key (SKESK) packet holds the symmetric-key encryption of a session key used to encrypt a message.
-Zero or more Public-Key Encrypted Session Key packets and/or Symmetric-Key Encrypted Session Key packets may precede a an encryption container (that is, a Symmetrically Encrypted Integrity Protected Data packet or --- for historic data --- a Symmetrically Encrypted Data packet) that holds an encrypted message.
+Zero or more Public-Key Encrypted Session Key packets ({{pkesk}}) and/or Symmetric-Key Encrypted Session Key packets may precede a an encryption container (that is, a Symmetrically Encrypted Integrity Protected Data packet or --- for historic data --- a Symmetrically Encrypted Data packet) that holds an encrypted message.
-The message is encrypted with a session key, and the session key is itself encrypted and stored in the Encrypted Session Key packet or the Symmetric-Key Encrypted Session Key packet.
+The message is encrypted with a session key, and the session key is itself encrypted and stored in the Encrypted Session Key packet(s).

 If the encryption container is preceded by one or more Symmetric-Key Encrypted Session Key packets, each specifies a passphrase that may be used to decrypt the message.
 This allows a message to be encrypted to a number of public keys, and also to one or more passphrases.

+The body of this packet starts with a one-octet number giving the version number of the packet type.
+The currently defined versions are 4 and 5.
+The remainder of the packet depends on the version.

+The versions differ in how they encrypt the session key with the password, and in what they encode.

+### v4 SKESK {#v4-skesk}

 A version 4 Symmetric-Key Encrypted Session Key packet consists of: